 2017.
 Annual update December

-Well, another year has passed and I am happy to say that my life has settled down with very few traumas, the delay in issuing my wife Valentina's Visa has also prevented her from obtaining a health card and pension, which, resulted in her having to return to her homeland to obtain Medical Treatment under her Russian Pension.
+Well, another year has passed and I am happy to say that my life has settled down with a few traumas, the delay in issuing my wife Valentina's Visa has also prevented her from obtaining a health card and pension, which, resulted in her having to return to her homeland to obtain Medical Treatment under her Russian Pension.
 She left in June of this year and was diagnosed with cataracts.
 The procedure is free, but the wait list very long and has been allocated surgery in February 2018 and she decided to remain in Russia rather than incur excessive traveling expenses.

 Apart from a couple of occasions of recurring back issues, my health has remained fairly constant and well managed.
 I also have been diagnosed with cataracts, but they are too small to be operated on and are thus being monitored by my Ophthalmologist.

-Christmas and New Year with Valentina is going leave a gap in my existance, but I am looking forward to her return probably towards the end of February next year.
+Christmas and New Year without Valentina is going leave a gap in my existance, but I am looking forward to her return probably towards the end of February next year.
 At this point may I wish all our visitors a very Peaceful and Loving Christmas and Happiness for the coming new Year of 2018.